Gabriel Over the White House

-Gabriel Over the White House is a 1933 American pre-Code political fantasy film starring Walter Huston as a genial but politically corrupt U.S. President who has a near-fatal automobile accident and comes under divine influence—specifically the archangel Gabriel and the spirit of Abraham Lincoln.
-Eventually he takes control of the government, solves the problems of the nation, from unemployment to racketeering, and arranges for worldwide peace, before dying of a heart attack.
+Gabriel Over the White House is a 1933 American pre-Code political fantasy film starring Walter Huston as a genial but politically corrupt U.S. President who has a near-fatal automobile accident and comes under divine influence—specifically that of the archangel Gabriel.
+Eventually, he takes control of the government, solves the problems of the nation, from unemployment to racketeering, and arranges for worldwide peace, before the angel leaves him, and he dies.

 The film received the financial backing and creative input of businessman William Randolph Hearst.
-It was directed by Gregory La Cava, produced by Walter Wanger and written by Carey Wilson based upon the novel Rinehard: A Melodrama of the Nineteen-Thirties (1933) by Thomas Frederic Tweed.
-Tweed did not receive screen credit (the film's opening credits say "based on the anonymous novel, Gabriel Over the White House) but he was credited in the copyright information.
-The supporting cast features Karen Morley, Franchot Tone, C. Henry Gordon, and David Landau.
+It was directed by Gregory La Cava, produced by Walter Wanger, and written by Carey Wilson based upon the 1933 novel Rinehard: A Melodrama of the Nineteen-Thirties by Thomas F. Tweed; Tweed did not receive screen credit (the film's opening credits read "from the anonymous novel, Gabriel Over the White House), but he is credited in the film's copyright information.
+The supporting cast features Karen Morley, Franchot Tone, Arthur Byron, Dickie Moore, C. Henry Gordon, David Landau, and Samuel S. Hinds.

 Plot

-Amiable but corrupt U.S. President 'Judd' Hammond (Walter Huston) tells his new secretary Harley "Beek" Beekman (Franchot Tone) that two people may be admitted to his presence at any time: his young nephew Jimmie (Dickie Moore) and Miss Pendola "Pendie" Molloy (Karen Morley).
-Pendie is the President's mistress and Beek's assistant.
+After his inauguration, U.S. President Judson "Judd" Hammond, an amiable party-line politician, tells his new secretary Harley "Beek" Beekman that two people may be admitted to his presence at any time: his young nephew Jimmy, and Pendola "Pendie" Molloy, Hammond's mistress, who is made Beek's assistant.

-At a press conference, a reporter asks if Hammond will meet with John Bronson (David Landau).
-Hammond doesn't know who that is; Beekman explains that Bronson is leading a march to Washington of a million men wanting work.
-Hammond is glib until one young reporter (Mischa Auer) details the collapse of American democracy; he waffles and refuses to be quoted.
-Later, Hammond laughs as he uses the pen with which Abraham Lincoln signed the Emancipation Proclamation to sign a bill for sewers in Puerto Rico.
-Bronson speaks eloquently on the radio while Hammond plays with his nephew.

-After Hammond crashes his car, Dr. Eastman (Samuel Hinds) declares him "beyond any human help."
-A breeze ruffles the curtains and the bed is briefly flooded with light as Hammond insists to himself he will not die.
-Weeks later, Eastman confides in Beekman and Molloy: the supposedly comatose President is perfectly fine, but is a changed man who sits silently, reading and thinking, "like a gaunt gray ghost".

-Racketeer Nick Diamond (C. Henry Gordon) tries in vain to bribe and threaten John Bronson.
-Bronson is killed in a drive-by shooting, but the marchers carry on.
-In Baltimore, the President walks into the crowd alone and tells Alice Bronson (Jean Parker) that her father was a martyr who died trying "to arouse the stupid, lazy people of the United States to force their government to do something before everybody slowly starves to death."
-He promises to create an Army of Construction.
-Pendie and Beek talk with each other, believing Hammond has gone mad.